flian/LostWallets/README.md

  0 126BDzqcqwvJiL5pGU6RaGzP76spmZ2n2b - UA user. this password was read from his browser: [WerWert#@!] but is not for this wallet.
 I recomend [mix]{5,10} + [0-9]{2,6} lengh 8-12
  0 1CqFnJ64AHKP4zAnxgy3GZVpE1cQkXAHej - US user. this password was read from his browser: !GoW@yKer777 but is not for this wallet.
 I recomend [mix]{5,10} + [0-9]{2,6} lengh 8-16
  0 1NibfhHfgA857dtG6pB25Y5hDcxpDo2J47 - The password consists of digits, symbols, and Latin letters.
 The owner is a gambler from Germany.
 He likes rally sport.
 The password starts from "CMR".
+ 0 1CKvzg5zxVrgxm7hBJksvj8sgs1VijqHYS - The Russian user has generated a password from large small English and numbers, the length of the password is unknown.
+ 0 112cyv8zoxbi4d7zuavo5FTstKvhKZNTVr - CN user. this password was read from his browser: [云淡牛魔王风轻] but is not for this wallet.
+I recomend chinalist lengh 8-12
+ 0 1K9k7LP1e3GQ6fF8dimzKp8oGWiwkBdtUu - Password 13 characters, there is a space in the password, Russian layout.
  0 26.31815227.dat - US user. this password was read from his browser: [correcthorsebatterystaple] but is not for this wallet.
 I recomend [a-z] lengh 8-14
  0 32.86591547.dat - Russian user, cyrilic world + numeric. leng: 7-11
  0 32.06791547.dat - CN user, this password was read from his browser: [88/!TiLo3H2zREe)] but is not for this wallet.
 I recomend mix list lengh 8-14